 Product Design Where No One Considered Product As A Thing

 While our process was more waterfall than not, the front-end engineers were in our group (UX) and they were constantly prototyping our designs for user testing and skeleton development.
-Looking back, I considered us to be the D in an early EPD team, with the evolutionary notion of Product still stuck between the business analyst and project management roles.
+Looking back, I considered us to be the D in an early EPD team, though paired with, yet under the E. The evolutionary notion of Product was stuck as business analyst gathering requirements from stakeholders and operating as project managers.

 Without this team approach, waterfall would’ve stopped development in their tracks, but our collaboration was top-notch.
 At any given time we had 10-15 active projects prior to the era of collaborative platforms (e.g. Basecamp).
 Our productivity would’ve grounded to a halt if it weren’t for how well our internal processes adapted to produce both on-time and above expectations.